-Today, we're taking a look at these fees and the logic behind them.
-Ready to learn more?
-Let's go!
+Let's take a closer look at these fees and the logic behind them.

 There's a reason that contractor teams often bid on specific projects.
 No two are going to price a new build exactly the same.
 Rather, their fees will vary depending on their subcontractor relationships, professional experience, access to materials, and more.